Fun Elephant Facts

 The David Sheldrick Elephant Orphanage is just outside Nairobi, Kenya.
 For an hour, we got to play with 18 baby elephants.
 One of the most inspiring experiences of our lifetime.

 How Can We Help?

 What can we do, especially living so far away?
 You can support international wildlife groups, especially The David Sheldrick Wildlife Trust which operates a baby elephant (and rhino) orphanage.

 Give an orphan adoption as a gift to a family member or friend.
 We guarantee it will be one of the best gifts they will ever receive.

 Or get involved with a zoo that practices conservation.
 Join a zoo and learn all you can about elephants.
 As lifetime members of the NC Zoo, we love to visit their African elephants and also learn about their work with Asian elephants in Vietnam.

 And if you are an artist, you can donate part of your art proceeds to elephant causes.
 Proceeds from the sale of Dale’s elephant sculpture, “Fractured Existence” were donated to the NC Zoo for their elephant enrichment program.

-We still have another elephant sculpture, Tipping Point, available for sale with 100% of the proceeds donated to elephant conservation.
+We still have another elephant sculpture, Tipping Point, available for sale or donation with 100% of the proceeds donated to elephant conservation.
 Check it out in our sculpture gallery.